oxivanisher/JamesII/README.md

 * Xbmc (managed) to trigger database updates and display onscreen messages (messages not tested and only xbmc 12 (frodo)!)

 Plugin modes explanation:
-* Manual: Passive plugins are run exclusively, normally with a separate command
+* Manual: Passive plugins are run exclusively, normally with a separate bash command
 * Managed: Only loaded if specified in config
 * Autoload: If all requirements are met, this plugin will be loaded automatically